id-contact/auth-test/README.md

 ## Further reading

-Complete documentation for this plugin can be found in [the general id contact documentation](https://docs.idcontact.nl)
+Complete documentation for this plugin can be found in [the general ID Contact documentation](https://docs.idcontact.nl)